 In this article I describe an early approach to the aggregation of Presidential state polls, the meta-analytic method used at the Princeton Election Consortium (PEC; http://election.princeton.edu) since 2004.
 PEC's approach uses Electoral College mechanisms and can be updated on a daily basis.
-Its only input is publicly available data and it runs on opensource software, thus offering a high level of transparency.
+Its only input is publicly available data and it runs on open-source software, thus offering a high level of transparency.
 I will describe this method, and give both public and academic perspectives (see also Jones, 2008 for a review).
+I will provide both an academic account and a history, under the assumption that the evolution of the Meta-analysis may interest some readers.

-Outperforming the pundits has been possible at least since 2004, when a number of websites began to aggregate and report polls on a state-by-state basis in Presidential, Senate, and House races.
+Polling aggregators have outperformed pundits since at least 2004, when a number of websites began to collect and report polls on a state-by-state basis in Presidential, Senate, and House races.
 For the Presidency, state polls are of particular interest for three reasons.
 First, the Presidency is determined via the Electoral College, which is driven by state election outcomes.
 Second, state polls have the advantage of being, on average, accurate predictors of state election outcomes (Figure 1a).
 National polls can have significant inaccuracies.
-For example, in 2000 Al Gore won the popular vote by 0.5% over George W. Bush, yet Election-Eve national polls favored Bush by an average of 2.5%, a 3.0% error that got the sign of the outcome wrong.
+For example, in 2000 Al

+Gore won the popular vote by 0.5% over George W. Bush, yet Election-Eve national polls favored Bush by an average of 2.5%, a 3.0% error that got the sign of the outcome wrong.
 State polls may owe their superior accuracy to the fact that local populations are less complex demographically, and therefore easier to sample, than the nation as a whole.
 Third and last, state presidential polls are also remarkably abundant: Electoral-vote.com contains 879 polls from 2004, 1189 from 2008, and 924 from 2012.